pyrddlgym-project/pyRDDLGym/docs/advanced.rst

     print(f'episode ended with reward {total_reward}')
     myEnv.close()

 By executing this code, and comparing the realized return to the one obtained by the code in the previous section, it is clear that re-planning can perform much better.

 Dealing with Non-Differentiable Expressions
 -------------------

 Many RDDL programs contain CPFs or reward functions that do not support derivatives.
-A common technique to deal with such problems is to map non-differentiable operations to similar differentiable ones.
+A common technique to deal with such problems is to rewrite non-differentiable operations as similar differentiable ones.
 For instance, consider the following problem of classifying points (x, y) in 2D-space as +1 if they lie in the top-right or bottom-left quadrants, and -1 otherwise:

 .. code-block:: python